symbol/symbol-docs/source/getting-started/first-application.rst

 Sending the ticket
 ******************

-Now that we have defined the mosaic, we will send one ticket unit to a customer announcing a :ref:`TransferTransaction <transfer-transaction>`.
+Now that we have defined the mosaic, we will send one ticket unit to a customer announcing a :ref:`transfertransaction`.

 1. Open a new file, and define a **TransferTransaction** with the following values.